Ajit Doval: Third term

 On 13 June 2024, Ajit Doval was granted third five-year extension for his tenure as National Security Advisor of India.

-In the 2025 India–Pakistan conflict following the Pahalgam terror attack, National Security Advisor (NSA) Ajit Doval played a key role in formulating India's strategic response.
-He coordinated Operation Sindoor, a series of precision airstrikes on militant camps located in Pakistan and Azad Kashmir (Ajk) (Pakistan denied the strikes hit militant targets and rejected involvement.
-Offered neutral investigation).
+In the 2025 India–Pakistan conflict, following the Pahalgam terror attack, NSA Ajit Doval played a key role in formulating India's strategic response.
+He coordinated Operation Sindoor, a series of precision airstrikes on terrorist camps located in Pakistan.
 Indian officials described the operation as "measured and non-escalatory," aimed at neutralizing terrorist threats without provoking a broader conflict.

-(Pakistan alleged that the strikes targeted civilians and religious sites. including mosques, and schools. labeling India’s claim a false‑flag narrative and rejecting any involvement in terrorism).
+In January 2026, Doval addressed the "Viksit Bharat Young Leaders Dialogue," where he called on the youth to "avenge our history" through proactive national reconstruction.
+This address was noted for its departure from traditional scholarly focus on historical loot, framing nation building instead as a form of civilizational resurgence.